 The building codes in the United States specify that electrical outlets in “wet” areas (kitchens, bathrooms, porches, etc.) must have special GFCI (Ground Fault Circuit Interrupt) outlets to protect people against electroshock.
 These are also called Residual Current Devices, RCD.

 These GFCI outlets contain electronics that control the breaker.
 Their electronics radiate all the time, whether the outlet is used or not, and regardless whether it is tripped or not.
 Some models have better designed electronics that radiate much less than others.
 The Cooper brand has for more than a decade been the best (at least as of 2016).

 Another measure is to put each GFCI on a switch, so it is totally off when the outlet is not needed.

 Building codes often require outdoor outlets to be GFCI protected.
 If these outlets are on separate breakers (which is common), the breakers can simply be left off when not needed.

-In parts of Europe it is common to have switches for each outlet and use whole-house versions of the GFCI (called RCD or FI in some countries).
+In parts of Europe it is common to have switches for each outlet and use whole-house versions of the GFCI (called RCD, HFI or FI in some of these countries).

 The arc fault (AFCI) breaker

 Building codes in the United States started requiring arc fault breakers in 2008.
 These AFCI (Arc Fault Circuit Interrupters) are required to protect any circuit that serves a bedroom.